BOAScripts/Set-DummyAD/README.md

 # Warning

-All the users will have `Test1234=` as their password.
+- All the users will have `Test1234=` as their password.
+- If ADDS role is installed with this script the DSRM password is also `Test1234=`
-This script is not for a production environment but a for a quick setup of an AD lab.
+- This script is not for a production environment but a for a quick setup of an AD lab.

 # Limitations